|

 Phill Davies

-also did Liverpool
+also did

 Pirate Radio

-on 1431 Khz. which is now on FM (105.00) on occasional weekends.
+on 1431 Khz. which was later on FM (105.00) on occasional weekends.

 Pictures by